 Robert was considered too ill to be moved and remained behind at Camp O’Donnell.
-According to records kept by the medical staff of the U.S. Naval Hospital Unit at Bilibid Prison, Robert was admitted in the hospital at Bilibid Prison on October 20, 1942, because he was emaciated and had chronic diarrhea, and that he was sent to Bilibid from Camp O’Donnell.
+According to records kept by the medical staff of the U.S. Naval Hospital Unit at Bilibid Prison, Robert was admitted to the hospital at Bilibid Prison on October 20, 1942, because he was emaciated and had chronic diarrhea, and that he was sent to Bilibid from Camp O’Donnell.
 The records also indicated that Cpl.
 Robert W. Miller died of initiation and malaria on Tuesday, November 17, 1942, at approximately 11:00 in the morning.
 He was buried in the Bilibid Hospital Burial Plot in Row 3, Section Y, Grave 24.